-Dahi, is most well-known fermented milk product, made when milk ferments with lactic acid.
-The main source of proteins, vitamins, and calcium that are easier to digest than when they are fresh is dahi.
 The curd that is produced when milk ferments with lactic acid is called dahi.
-Ayurveda suggests dahi usage to treat gastrointestinal disorders, including dyspepsia and dysentery.
-Lactic acid bacteria stimulate macrophage B and T cells, which increases appetite.
-People really like Dahi as it composed of 85-88% water, 5-8% fat, 3.2-3.4% protein, 4.6-5.2% lactose, 0.5-1.1% lactic acid, 0.7-0.75% ash, and 0.12-0.14% calcium.
-Although cows are the world's primary source of milk, buffaloes are also a second-largest source.
-Buffalo milk fat contains more tocopherol and less cholesterol.
-Milk from all sources collected is used to make milk products.
-Milk products can be divided into two categories: fermented and non-fermented.
+Dahi, is most well-known fermented milk product in Suddhowala.
+It’s a main source of proteins, vitamins, and calcium (add references)..
+Ayurveda suggests dahi usage to treat gastrointestinal disorders, including dyspepsia and dysentery (add references).
+Lactic acid bacteria stimulate macrophage B and T cells, which increases appetite (add references).
+Milk from products can be divided into two categories: fermented and non-fermented.
 Dahi, yoghurt, butter milk, cheese, kefir, and acidophilus milk are examples of fermented milk products.
 Flavored milk, chocolate milk, and ice cream are examples of non-fermented milk products.